Can’t I just buy some data to clean up my database?

-Technically, what those third-party data providers are doing is matching a field in your database, like an email address, with their database, and then either overwriting your data with theirs, creating additional custom fields to duplicate your standard ones and filling those in, or just filling in missing values in your standard fields with theirs.
+Technically, what those third-party B2B data providers are doing is matching a field in your database, like an email address, with their database, and then either overwriting your data with theirs, creating additional custom fields to duplicate your standard ones, and filling those in or just filling in missing values in your standard fields with theirs.

 Third party data providers play a valuable role in providing valid direct dial information and in identifying new contacts that fit your buyer personas at a target company.
 Few sophisticated marketing teams can get by without at least one data vendor, with many studies, including the 2017 Openprise B2B Data Market Industry Report, showing that the most satisfied marketing teams subscribe to multiple providers.
-This seems like a simple and elegant solution to cleaning up dirty data, but third-party data alone usually can’t clean up a dirty database for more sophisticated marketers.
+This seems like a simple and elegant solution to cleaning up dirty data and achieving a clean database, but third-party data alone usually can’t clean up a dirty database for more sophisticated marketers.
 Here’s why:

 You Have to Match to Make a Difference

 The first challenge is getting a match.
 In regions and industries with high turnover (e.g., B2B Demand Generation professionals in High Tech in Silicon Valley), match rates can be as low as 30%.
 That means that the vast majority of your leads, contacts, and accounts won’t be any cleaner than when you started.
 Many B2B data providers aren’t able to identify that an email address like “email@example.com” is in the “automotive” industry if that email address isn’t in the provider’s database, even though the provider knows that the domain, “Toyota.com” is from an automobile manufacturer.

 You Need Normalized Data